Insurer Review: Liberty Mutual

 Financial Outlook

-Liberty Mutual has a claims service that is rated as fair if you are a customer of theirs.
-Their 24 hour support features friendly customer service representatives who are generally amiable to customers and the ability to speak with management as needed.
-If you are not a Liberty Mutual customer, on the other hand, you can receive treatment that is less than accommodating.
-They have received a poor rating from JD Power for their claims service when it comes to trying to get payment from them after an accident with one of their customers.
+The provider has a claims process that is rated as fair if you are a customer of theirs.
+Their 24 hour support features friendly representatives who are generally amiable to consumers and the ability to speak with management as needed.
+If you are not a customer, on the other hand, you can receive treatment that is less than accommodating.
+They have received a poor rating from JD Power for their claims process when it comes to trying to get payment from them after an accident with one of their customers.

 Customer Service

-Overall the customer service features of Liberty Mutual live little to be desired by way of accommodations and overall service options provided.
-Liberty Mutual customers report that from sales to claims they are treated with respect, short wait times and fast response when a response is required.
+Overall the service features of Liberty Mutual live little to be desired by way of accommodations and overall service options provided.
+Customers report that from sales to claims they are treated with respect, short wait times and fast response when a response is required.

-Liberty Mutual seems to do exceptionally well for their customers, while needing some improvement when it comes to their relations to non-customers.
-They tend to pay their claims on time when requested by customers and have managed to keep a strong financial outlook despite the currently flagging economy.
-There doesn’t seem to be any risk of hearing about their reaching for a bailout in the near future or filing for bankruptcy and leaving their customers high and dry.
-Our rating is an A minus.
+The carrier seems to do exceptionally well for their customers, while needing some improvement when it comes to their relations to non-customers.
+They tend to pay their claims on time when requested by consumers and have managed to keep a strong financial outlook despite the currently flagging economy.
+There doesn't seem to be any risk of hearing about their reaching for a bailout in the near future or filing for bankruptcy and leaving their policyholders high and dry.